Woolverine563/cex-kc/README.md

 There are 602 such benchmarks on which the experiments have been performed.

 Multiple files containing benchmark paths have been provided for running the complete set of experiments :
 - [all_benchmarks](all_benchmarks) contains a list of all 602 benchmarks.
+Running them on a single core machine would take a few weeks with the timeout of an hour.
-- [test_benchmarks](test_benchmarks) contains a list of some 304 benchmarks which were completely solved within half an hour under a specific choice of parameters and on hardware configuration described in the paper.
+- [test_benchmarks](test_benchmarks) contains a list of some 304 benchmarks which were individually solved within half an hour under default configuration and on hardware as described in the paper.
+Running them on a single core machine however could still take a couple of days.
-- [small_test_benchmarks](small_test_benchmarks) contains a small subset of 15 benchmarks from [test_benchmarks](test_benchmarks) which can be used for verifying the results reasonable quickly.
+- [small_test_benchmarks](small_test_benchmarks) contains a small subset of 14 benchmarks from [test_benchmarks](test_benchmarks) which can be used for verifying the results reasonably quickly, within less than 5-10 minutes.
 - [single_test_benchmarks](single_test_benchmarks) contains a single benchmark for running a smoke test to confirm whether anything is broken, this benchmark runs within say a second.

+### Modifying the benchmarks

-One can also add new benchmarks by creating them in aiger or verilog format and adding them to the benchmarks folder.
+One can also add new benchmarks by creating them in aiger or verilog format and adding them to the benchmarks folder, with their corresponding ordering file within a sub-directory by the name of `OrderFiles` in the same folder, similar to the existing benchmarks.
+The path to the same will have to be provided in either one of the four given files (all_benchmarks/test_benchmarks/small_test_benchmarks/single_test_benchmarks).

 One can also add/delete/modify entries in the four given files (all_benchmarks/test_benchmarks/small_test_benchmarks/single_test_benchmarks) for purposes of experimentation.

 However, in these cases the docker image has to be rebuilt using
 ```
 sudo docker build -t cex_kc:latest .
 ```